 - Decide what you want from your broadband - think about speeds, contract length, TV options, and so on - and run a price comparison based on that.
 Then see what's available, and how much it costs, and pick the one that suits your budget best.

-- Calculate packages by their total first year cost, like our comparison calculator does. £5 per month broadband might sound great, but doesn't factor in line rental costs, postage and packaging for the router, connection fees, and the cost bumping up to £10 after a few months.
+- Calculate packages by their total first year cost, like our comparison calculator does.
+A broadband deal might sound great, but doesn't factor in things like postage and packaging for the router, connection fees, and the cost bumping up after a few months once the initial offer is over.
 Looking at the first year cost is a much more accurate way to budget.

 - Keep an eye out for offers.
 Providers often run limited time only deals, which may give you a reduced price, vouchers, cashback, or other goodies.
 You'll have to hurry if you find one though, as they don't last long.

-So you know how to find a cheap deal that suits your student house - but here are a few extra things to bear in mind when you sort out your broadband.
+So you know how to find cheap internet that suits your student house - but here are a few extra things to bear in mind when you sort out your broadband.

 - Timing is everything.
 Remember that broadband can take up to a couple of weeks to switch on, and you don't want to be without internet.
 Get it sorted before the new term starts - and time it with everyone moving in if you can.
 You don't want to be too early either; providers usually launch student deals around August.